ocelot-cloud/website/content/docs/overview/threat-model.md

 * Strict input validation blocks SQL injection, XSS, RCE, and similar attacks.
 * Protection against CSRF attacks is built into the security framework.
 * App releases are zip files.
 When an app is uploaded to the App Store or downloaded by Ocelot-Cloud, it is checked for zip bombs and its consistency is validated to ensure that apps are always executed inside a sandbox.
+* Cookies are hashed, and passwords are salted and hashed.
+This means that even if a hacker gains access to the database, they won't be able to read them in plain text.
+Therefore, cookies and strong passwords are effectively impossible to crack.

 #### Secure Supply Chain
 * Static code analysis tools run frequently.